 DAY 8: MURCHISON FALLS NAT.
 PARK

 An early start, we leave the mountains behind us and travel through the luminous green tea plantations surrounding Fort Portal.
-We cover vast distance today and mostly on rough roads.
-Our destination tonight is the Kaniyo-Pabidi camp in Murchison Falls National Park and provides relatively comfortable facilities.
+We cover vast distance today and mostly on rough roads towards the town of Masindi.
+From here we will enter the renowned Murchison Falls National Park.
+Tonight we spend in accommodation and enjoy a catered meal after the long day.

 Meals: B L D